Dustin Poirier: 2021

 Poirier faced McGregor for the third time on July 10, 2021, at UFC 264.
 Poirier won the fight in round one via technical knockout after the ringside doctor stopped the bout due to McGregor suffering a broken tibia, rendering him unable to continue.

 Poirier faced Charles Oliveira for the UFC Lightweight Championship on December 11, 2021 at UFC 269.
 He lost the fight via a standing rear-naked choke submission in the third round.

 2022

 Poirier faced Michael Chandler on November 12, 2022, at UFC 281.
 He won the fight via a rear-naked choke submission in the third round.
 This fight earned him the Fight of the Night award.

+2023

+Poirier faced Justin Gaethje in a rematch of their 2018 bout for symbolic UFC "BMF" belt on July 29, 2023 at UFC 291.
+He lost the fight via head kick knockout in round two.

+2024

+Poirier faced Benoît Saint Denis in a 5 round co-main for UFC 299 on March 9, 2024.
+He won the bout by knockout in the second round.
+This fight earned him another Fight of the Night award.

+Poirier faced Islam Makhachev for the UFC Lightweight Championship at UFC 302 on June 1, 2024.
+He lost the bout via a D'Arce choke in the fifth round.
+This fight earned him another Fight of the Night award and a $50,000 bonus.

+2025

+In his retirement bout, Poirier faced former UFC Featherweight Champion Max Holloway in a trilogy bout for the symbolic UFC "BMF" belt on July 19, 2025, at UFC 318 in his home state of Louisiana.
+He lost the fight by unanimous decision and retired after the bout.

 Training

 Poirier used to train at Gladiators Academy under retired MMA fighter Tim Credeur.
 After his loss to Chan Sung Jung, Poirier moved to American Top Team.
-His coach is Phil Daru.

 Fighting style

-Poirier holds a black belt in Brazilian Jiu-jitsu under Tim Credeur, but mostly finished his opponents through his proficiency in the striking arts since the early days of his career in the UFC.
+Poirier holds a black belt in Brazilian Jiu-jitsu under Tim Credeur, but mostly finishes his opponents through his proficiency in the striking arts since the early days of his career in the UFC.
 His boxing skills are lauded, and he has showcased them in significant victories over elite-level strikers such as Justin Gaethje, Eddie Alvarez, Dan Hooker, Max Holloway, and Conor McGregor.
-He is noted for his shifting punching style and extensive use of the shoulder roll.
+He is noted for his shifting punching style and extensive use of the shoulder roll as well as forearm and elbow blocks from the stonewall defense.